Table of Contents Show

 - Customizable lighting options

-2. Current USA Satellite And Professional – Ideal For Stem Plants In Medium-Deep Tanks
+2. Current USA Satellite And Professional Plants Light

 The current USA built their fixture to be as unobtrusive as possible, but it had the opposite effect.
 It’s anything but unimpressive!
 The head unit is slightly thicker than a 1/2′′ (12.5 mm) and has a streamlined, minimal build.